guidepup/guidepup.dev/docs/api/class-screenreader-caption.md

 title: "ScreenReaderCaption"
 ---

-Base interface for screen-reader caption classes such as [VoiceOverCaption].
+Base interface for screen-reader caption classes.

+See also:

+- [VoiceOverCaption]

 **Contents:**